 \subsection{Problem decomposition}

-As shown in Figure \ref{fig:assembly_step_decomposition}, each assembly step can be decomposed into a sequence of actions.
-Those actions can be combined into groups which we call operations.
-We generally distinguish between two categories of operations, \textbf{core operations} and \textbf{traverse operations}.\\ Core operations are productive steps that characterize the corresponding operation, e.g., a screwing process.
-Traverse operations describe the motion of a robot from its current joint configuration to the start joint configuration of the following core operation and consist of only one motion action.
-Thus, each assembly step contains a series of alternating traverse and core operations.
-Table \ref{tab:action_group_classes} shows how different actions may be assigned to traverse and core operations.\\
+Each assembly step decomposes into a sequence of low-level actions, which are grouped into core operations and traverse operations, see Table \ref{tab:action_group_classes}. \begin{itemize} \item \textbf{Core operations} represent the productive parts of an assembly step. \item \textbf{Traverse operations} consist of a single motion action that moves the robot to the start configuration of the next core operation. \end{itemize} Thus, each assembly step can be viewed as an alternating sequence of traverse and core operations.

-The first step of the proposed approach is to find suitable motions for each robot's core operations.
-These involve critical and sensitive manipulations and may be subject to various constraints, e.g., with respect to end-effector poses or applied forces.
-Therefore, core operations are preplanned and represented as time-parametrized trajectories of joint configurations, with fixed durations and step intervals.\\ In this work, constraints on core motions are encoded as end-effector waypoints.
-Corresponding joint trajectories are computed using an inverse kinematic solver and a time-optimal path parametrization algorithm \cite{pham_toppra_2018}, ensuring smooth execution with zero velocity at start and end.\\ Once defined, core operations act as fixed building blocks.
-With fixed core operations, the problem reduces to two interrelated subproblems: \begin{enumerate} \item Scheduling: Determine suitable start times for each core operation. \item Motion Planning: Find valid traverse motions between core operations. \end{enumerate} The scheduling problem is investigated in Section \ref{sec:scheduling}, and the motion planning problem in Section \ref{sec:motion_planning}.\\ Due to their interdependency, the proposed approach adopts a sequencing-first strategy: A schedule for core operations is generated first, see Figure \ref{example_schedule}, treating core operations as fixed-duration units.
-The white segments represent traverse operations, for which valid, collision-free motions are interpolated within the time windows defined by the schedule.
-The resulting traverse motions are then fed back into the scheduling process to iteratively improve the overall solution.
+The first step of the approach determines suitable motions for all core operations.
+These operations typically involve precise manipulations subject to kinematic or force constraints.
+They are therefore preplanned as time-parametrized joint trajectories with fixed durations.
+In this work, constraints on core motions are expressed as end-effector waypoints.
+Corresponding joint trajectories are generated using inverse kinematics followed by a time-optimal path parametrization \cite{pham_toppra_2018}, ensuring smooth execution with zero velocity at start and end.
+Once defined, core operations are considered fixed motion sequences.
+Accordingly, the remaining problem is divided into two coupled subproblems: